Sledmine/luna/README.md

 # luna
 <img src="img/luna_logo.png" width="128" height="128" align="right" />

-Minimalistic, simple and easy module to extend and load util functions for Lua.
+Minimalist, simple and easy module to extend and load util functions for Lua.

 ## Introduction
 Luna provides a set of functions to extend the Lua language and make it more powerful and handier